 - Creating Recovery Services Vault / Configuring Azure Backup

-With proper access to Azure and the local file server, the entire manual configuration process can be completed in about an hour as well as automated with scripting for large scale deployments.
+With proper access to Azure and the local file server, the entire manual configuration process can be completed in about an hour as well as automated with scripting for large scale deployments (although replicating file data will take some time…and depend upon the available connectivity to Azure).

 The following steps are intended to show the process to setup protection for a single on premises file server, and later a sample process to restore file access to a rebuilt server.